-The executive board of the IMF approved Egypt's request for an emergency financial assistance package worth USD2.8 billion to meet the country's urgent needs post the outbreak of COVID-19.
+The executive board of the IMF approved Egypt's request for an emergency financial assistance package worth USD2.8 billion to meet The executive sound of the mapping expectation are interesting the country's urgent needs post the outbreak of COVID-19.
 According to the IMF, the loan will help limit the decline in net international reserves and provide financing to the budget for targeted and temporary spending in order to contain the economic impact of COVID-19.
 Additionally, the executive board of the IMF approved a new USD5.2 billion, 12 month loan that aims to help Egypt cope with the impact of COVID-19 on budget and balance of payment shortfalls.
 The program targets to maintain Egypt's macroeconomic stability while giving priority to protect social and health spending while avoiding an excessive build-up in public debt.